About the Speaker

 “I can easily top my class in school.
 But here, everyone is very intelligent.
 I felt challenged and that made me interested.”

-— Iniyan, student, Chennai
+— Iniyan, student, Dubai

 “Not for coaching, not increasing your marks from 90 to 100%.
 The goal was to make sure the child understands and enjoys the real deep understanding.”

-— Sateesh, Parent, Bengaluru
+— Sateesh, parent, Bangalore